International Brotherhood of Teamsters: Recent history

 Carey was removed from the union's leadership by the IRB shortly thereafter, when evidence that individuals in his office had arranged for transfer of several thousand dollars to an outside contractor, which then arranged for another entity to make an equivalent contribution to the Carey campaign.
 Carey was indicted for lying to investigators about his campaign funding but was acquitted of all charges in a 2001 trial.

 In the 1998 election to succeed Carey, James P. Hoffa was elected handily.
 He became president of the Teamsters on March 19, 1999, and took the union in a more moderate direction, tempering the union's support for Democrats and attempting to come to terms with powerful Republicans in Congress.

 The union has merged in recent years with a number of unions from other industries, including the Graphic Communications International Union, a printing industry union, and the Brotherhood of Maintenance of Way Employes and Brotherhood of Locomotive Engineers, both from the railway industry.

 On July 25, 2005, the Teamsters disaffiliated from the AFL–CIO and became a founding member of the new national trade union center, the Change to Win Federation.

 In 2009, UPS, many employees of which are members of the Teamsters, lobbied to have language added to the FAA Reauthorization Act of 2009 (H.R.
 915) to change how UPS and FedEx compete with one another.
 In response, FedEx launched a large, online advertising campaign aimed at UPS and the Teamsters, called 'Stop the Brown Bailout'.

+In December 2022, the Biden administration announced a nearly $36 billion grant to the Central States Pension Fund, which supports 350,000 Teamster workers and retirees across the country.
+These funds, appropriated as part of the 2021 American Rescue Plan, represented the largest federal aid bailout of a pension fund in history and prevented imminent steep benefit reductions.
 In September 2024, the Teamsters, which has endorsed Democratic presidential candidates since the 2000 election, decided not to endorse a candidate in the upcoming U.S. presidential election.
 This would mark the first time since 1996 that the union would not make an endorsement in a presidential election.
 The decision came after a poll of rank-and-file Teamsters members found that almost 60% supported Republican candidate Donald Trump to 34% supporting Democratic candidate Kamala Harris.